What are the best practices for scanning an ID with a flatbed scanner?

 6. For two-sided documents, especially when using the Authentication SDK, you must flip the document over and scan the second side.

-8. Flip it over so the barcode is facing up and reinsert to the back and left.
+8. Flip it over so the barcode is facing up and reinsert the ID.

 10. White, infrared, and ultraviolet lights will flash, capturing the second side.